scipr-lab/libff/README.md

 make check
 ```

-## Testing
+## Code formatting and linting

-To run clang-tidy on this library, specify the variable USE_CLANG_TIDY (eg. `cmake .. -D USE_CLANG_TIDY=ON`).
+To run clang-tidy on this library, specify the variable `USE_CLANG_TIDY` (eg. `cmake .. -D USE_CLANG_TIDY=ON`).
 Then, run:
 ```
 make clang-tidy
 ```

-One can specify which clang-tidy checks to run and which files to run clang-tidy on using the .clang-tidy file in the root directory of the project.
+One can specify which clang-tidy checks to run and which files to run clang-tidy on using the `.clang-tidy` file in the root directory of the project.

 ## Profile